The Benefits of Educational Coaching at The Family & Learning Center

 - The Coaches learn about the student’s academic, cognitive, and emotional strengths and challenges and integrate this into their work with the student.

-- They customize coaching sessions for each child based on his/her unique learning style and the root cause behind their challenge(s).
+- They customize educational coaching sessions for each child based on his/her unique learning style and the root cause behind their challenge(s).

 - Rather than focusing on one singular outcome (such a raising a grade), they teach their students how to become better learners, both in the classroom and beyond.